grannycart/musicforemma/MusicForEmma.md

 and angry women to punk rock.
 Her songs are intense and full of imagery (like images of, say, horses.)
-And her band does the awesome thing where they start off soft and build up until you have to put your fingers in your ears and if you squint you can almost see raw energy pouring off the stage.
+And her band does the awesome thing where they start off soft and build up until you have to put your fingers in your ears, and if you squint you can almost see raw energy pouring off the stage.
 Lots of the best bands do this kind of thing.
 She is another person who knew every famous person who passed through NYC in the 1970s.
 Bruce Springsteen thought she was so cool he gave her one of his best songs! (*Because The Night*.)
-This song, **Land**, is the centerpiece of her album *Horses*---one of the most important albums in the history of music.
+This song, **Land**, is the centerpiece of her album *Horses* --- one of the most important albums in the history of music.

 ## Talking Heads